bit-country/Metaverse-Network-Integration/src/transfer-examples/readme.md

 # Token Transfers & Subscription to Transfer Events

-Two modules allow transferring tokens in Metaverse.Network Pionner network:
+Two modules allow transferring tokens in Metaverse.Network Continuum (or Pionner) network:
 `currencies` and `balances`.

+For NUUM( or our canary network NEER), since it is a network token and it supports transfers using either `balances` module or `currencies`module.
-All tokens supported by Metaverse.Network runtime are native tokens and can be transferred using `currencies` module.
-NUUM( or our canary network NEER) is a network token and it supports transfers using `balances` module.
+And all other tokens supported by Metaverse.Network runtime are native tokens and can only be transferred using `currencies` module.

-### Transferring Network token (NEER)
+### Transferring Network token NUUM (or NEER)

 ```typescript
 const dest = "<DESTINATION_ADDRESSS>";